aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-file-manipulation/list-layouts-in-dwg/_index.md

 A4: You can buy a license from the [purchase page](https://purchase.aspose.com/buy).

 **Q5: Can I use a temporary license for testing purposes?**
-A5: Yes, you can obtain a temporary license [here](https://purchase.aspose.com/temporary-license/).
+A5: Yes, you can obtain a temporary license from the [temporary license page](https://purchase.aspose.com/temporary-license/).

 **Additional Questions**